SynapseProject/synapse.docs/docs/quickstart.md

 636302779130701013
 ```

 * **Check the result:** Look in the .\Controller\Dal\History folder to see the ResultPlan.
-Open the file in any friendly YAML editor, such as Visual Studi Code or Notepad++.
+Open the file in any friendly YAML editor, such as Visual Studio Code or Notepad++.